-Everyone is unique and has their own story to tell.
+Everyone is unique and has their own story to tell, and alternative engagement ring settings can help tell those stories.
 The setting can symbolize something meaningful in one’s life.
 Of course, you can always go with the classic prong setting that is timeless and simple.
 Or you can use your setting to highlight things such as your beloved’s favorite flower.
 Maybe a setting in the shape of a crown could provide a daily reminder of just how special your loved one is.
-Whatever the case may be, non-traditional engagement rings (and non-traditional wedding rings) give you the chance to create a personalized setting all your own.
+Whatever the case may be, non-traditional engagement rings (and unique wedding rings) give you the chance to create a personalized setting all your own.

 Think Outside the Box

 There’s a lot to be said for tradition.
 But there’s also something exciting about coloring outside the lines.
-Here are a couple of options for those who want engagement-jewelry that pushes the boundaries.
+Here are a couple of non-traditional engagement ring options for those who want engagement-jewelry that pushes the boundaries.